pglass/godot-games/README.md

+See [HERE](https://games.pglbutt.com) for live versions of all these games.

 This is a repo of games I made while learning [Godot](https://godotengine.org/).

-The projects are made with Godot 3 (version 3.0.2).
+The projects require Godot 3 (version 3.0.2).

-The games are published [here](https://games.pglbutt.com) using Godot's HTML5 exporter.